One of Jesus’ most extreme instructions to his disciples was this one in the Sermon on the Mount:

 When we tolerate outright sin in the church, do we risk the whole body being thrown into hell because one part caused it to sin?
 A little yeast leavens the whole batch.

 John Wesley longed for preachers who “fear nothing but sin and desire nothing but God.”
-8 When we treat sin with anything less than fear, as anything less than cancer, we have treated it as too little.
+[1.
+From his letter to Alexander Mather on August 6, 1777] When we treat sin with anything less than fear, as anything less than cancer, we have treated it as too little.
 When we fear offense, impropriety or misperception more than we fear sin, we have treated sin as too little.

 Brothers and sisters, we must flee from sin.
 We flee not just for ourselves, but for the sake of the whole body.
 A little yeast leavens the whole batch.